roualdes/MATH131/week-01.md

 ```

-The options for indexing `pd.DataFrame`s and `pd.Series`s are, in some
+The options for indexing `pd.DataFrame`s and `pd.Series`s are, in some sense,
-sense, more powerful than for `list`s.
-Let's consider indexing by a
+more powerful than for `list`s.
+Let's consider indexing by a Series of
-`pd.Series` of booleans.
-The variable `idx` is a boolean `pd.Series`
+booleans.
+The variable `idx` is a boolean Series that indexes all the rows
-that indexes all the rows where the logical statement is true, that is
+where the logical statement is true, that is when a diamond's cut is equal to
-when a diamond's cut is deemed "Very Good".
-All rows where a diamond's cut
+"Very Good".
+All rows where a diamond's cut is not equal to "Very Good" are
-is deemed not "Very Good" are indexed with False.
+indexed with False.

 ```{code-cell}
 idx = diamonds.loc[:, "cut"] == "Very Good"